mtasende/airbnb-analysis/README.md

 ## How to interact with the project
-The results of the analysis can be found in the _reports_ folder.
+The results of the analysis can be found in the `reports` folder.

-Also, the notebooks in the _notebooks_ folder can be run, in order, to obtain the analysis results.
-The `scratchpad` folder contains notebooks that should be ignored by the regular user.
+Also, the notebooks in the `notebooks` folder can be run, in order, to obtain the analysis results.
+(The `scratchpad` folder contains notebooks that should be ignored.
+They are just used to record the process of development).

+Finally, you can run the script `(data)hostname$ python src/data/make_dataset.py` to create and preprocess the dataset, from the raw data.
+That is not necessary for running the notebooks as they already can create the dataset (you will normally find a commented cell that creates the dataset in the notebooks; just uncomment it).

 ## Licensing, Authors, Acknowledgements
 Code released under the [MIT](https://github.com/mtasende/airbnb-analysis/blob/master/LICENSE) license.

+This project was authored by Miguel Tasende.

+Thanks to Kaggle and AirBnB for the ["Seattle AirBnB Open Data"](https://www.kaggle.com/airbnb/seattle) dataset.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>